Francis Egerton, 3rd Duke of Bridgewater: Canals

 The Bridgewater Canal from Worsley to Manchester which he constructed to transport coal obtained on his estates is usually cited as the first modern British canal as opposed to a river navigation—although the Sankey Canal is a rival to this claim, projected as a "navigation", but built as a true canal.
 The construction of Bridgewater's canal, with its aqueduct across the River Irwell, was carried out by James Brindley, the celebrated engineer.

 The completion of his first canal led the duke to undertake a more ambitious work.
 In 1762 he obtained parliamentary powers to provide an improved waterway between Liverpool and Manchester by means of a canal.
-The difficulties encountered in its execution were still more formidable than those of the Worsley canal, involving carrying it across Sale Moor Moss.
-But the genius of John Gilbert, his agent and Brindley, his engineer, proved superior to all obstacles although at one period the duke's financial resources were almost exhausted, the work was carried to a triumphant conclusion.
+The execution of the canal faced formidable challenges, including traversing Sale Moor Moss.
+However, the expertise of John Gilbert, his agent, and Brindley, the engineer, overcame all obstacles, leading to a successful completion despite the duke's dwindling financial resources.

 Both canals were completed by the time Bridgewater was thirty-six years of age, and the remainder of his life was spent in extending them and in improving his estates.
 During the latter years of his life he derived a princely income from the success of his enterprise.
 Although a supporter of Pitt's administration, he took no prominent part in politics.

 Wealth

 The duke accumulated great wealth through his canal and coal interests.
 His annual income was said to have exceeded £80,000.
 The family owned other estates: Belton House, a small Sussex estate and the Old House and, 6,000 acres (24 km2) at Ashridge.
 On leaving his Brackley and Worsley estates, the duke had an annual income in taxes and duties of £75,000 (estimated in 1997 as £2,360,000).
 The father of the first duke had bought Cleveland House in St James, London, which was rebuilt to the designs of Sir Charles Barry in 1840 and renamed Bridgewater House in 1854 for Lord Ellesmere, heir of the 3rd Duke.

 With the Bridgewater fortune exceeding £2,000,000, the duke, the richest nobleman in England, set about rebuilding Ashridge.
 He began to pull the old buildings down, but he died before his plans could be completed, leaving his heir with nothing but rubble.
 He was the leading member of the syndicate which purchased and partly resold the famous Orleans Collection, from the banker Jeremiah Harman in 1789.

 He acquired an art collection valued at £150,000 (estimated in 1997 about £4.75 million).
-It was composed of several old master paintings including Diana and Actaeon and Diana and Callisto.
+In 1798 he purchased en bloc sixty-four Italian and French paintings including Raphael, Titian, Annibale Carracci and Nicolas Poussin.
+Notable were several old master paintings including Diana and Actaeon and Diana and Callisto.
 It was inherited by his heir, 1st Duke of Sutherland.
 Most of his purchases are still held by the Egerton family.